isc-projects/kea/doc/sphinx/arm/config.rst

 The same can be done with manyu other commands like lease6-add etc.

-Kea also uses user context to store non standart data.
+Kea also uses user context to store non-standard data.
 As of this moment only :ref:`dhcp4-store-extended-info` uses this feature.

 When enabled it adds ISC key in `user-context` to differentiate automatically